We’ve curated, vetted, and categorized a list of up-to-date statistics below.

 How long should your blog posts be?
 How often should you publish?
 When should you publish?
-These are questions bloggers always want to know.
+These are questions bloggers always ask.

-- Engagement starts to drop for posts with a reading time longer than seven minutes (Medium).
+- Engagement drops for posts with a reading time longer than seven minutes (Medium).

 - 73% of people admit to skimming blog posts, while 27% consume posts thoroughly (HubSpot).